KL Rahul: Indian Premier League

-Beginning of IPL career
+Debut and early seasons (2013–2017)

-Rahul made his Indian Premier League (IPL) debut for Royal Challengers Bangalore (RCB) as a wicket-keeper batsman during the 2013 competition.
-Ahead of the 2014 IPL, he was bought by the Sunrisers Hyderabad for INR 1 crore, before returning to RCB ahead of the 2016 IPL season.
+Rahul made his Indian Premier League (IPL) debut for Royal Challengers Bangalore (RCB) during the 2013 season.
+Ahead of the 2014 IPL, he was bought by the Sunrisers Hyderabad for INR 1 crore.

-In the 2016 IPL season with Royal Challengers Bangalore, Rahul finished the season as the 11th highest run-scorer, and RCB's third, with 397 runs from 14 matches.
-For his performances in the 2016 IPL season, he was named as wicket keeper in the Cricinfo and Cricbuzz IPL XI.

-Rahul missed the 2017 season due to a shoulder injury.
+Rahul returned to RCB ahead of the 2016 season, where he finished the season as the 11th-highest run-scorer and RCB's third, with 397 runs from 14 matches.
+For his performances in the 2016 IPL season, he was named as wicketkeeper in the ESPNcricinfo and Cricbuzz IPL XI.
+He missed the 2017 season due to a shoulder injury.

-2018 season
+Stint with Punjab Kings (2018–2021)

-In the 2018 IPL Auction, he was bought by Kings XI Punjab (now Punjab Kings) for INR 11 crore, the joint-third highest price.
-In the team's first match of the season he scored the fastest 50 in IPL history, taking 14 balls to reach the milestone and breaking the record of Sunil Narine.

-KL in total scored 659 runs in the season at a strike rate of 158.41 and an average of 54.91.
-He finished the season as third highest run scorer in the 2018 IPL Season.
-For his performances in the 2018 IPL season, he was named in the Cricinfo and Cricbuzz IPL XI.
+In the 2018 IPL auction, he was bought by Kings XI Punjab for INR 11 crore, the joint-third highest price.
+In the team's first match of the season, he scored the fastest 50 in IPL history, taking 14 balls to reach the milestone and breaking the record of Sunil Narine.
+In total, he scored 659 runs in the season at a strike rate of 158.41 and an average of 54.91.
+He finished the season as third highest run scorer, and he was named in the Cricinfo and Cricbuzz IPL XI.

-2019 season

-After making scores of 90+ three times during 2018, he reached his maiden IPL century in 2019, scoring 100 not out from 64 against Mumbai Indians (MI).In total KL scored 593 runs in the season with average of 53.90 and strike rate of 135.38.
-He finished the season as second highest run scorer in the season after David Warner(692 runs).
-For his performances in the 2019 IPL season, he was named in the Cricinfo IPL XI.

-Captaining Kings XI Punjab and 2020 season

-On 19 December 2019, Rahul was announced as captain of the Punjab for the 2020 season, after former captain Ravichandran Ashwin was traded to Delhi Capitals.

-In the match against RCB on 24 September 2020, he scored an unbeaten 132* off just 69 balls.
-He was declared the man of the match for this record breaking innings.
-With that century, he broke the record of the most runs scored by an Indian batsman in an IPL match.
-He also broke the record of the most runs scored by a captain in an IPL match.